wilfredinni/javascript-cheatsheet/docs/cheatsheet/array-methods.md

 ## Array Fill

-The `fill()` method in JavaScript changes all elements in an array to a static value, from a start index (default 0) to an end index (default array.length).
+The `fill()` method changes all elements in an array to a static value, from a start index (default 0) to an end index (default array.length).
 It returns the modified array.

 ```javascript
 let numbers = [1, 2, 3, 4, 5];